dbt-labs/docs.getdbt.com/website/blog/2023-05-02-modeling-ragged-time-varying-hierarchies.md

 ---
 title: "Modeling ragged time-varying hierarchies"
-description: "Learn how maximize the utility of complex hierarchical data in your analytics warehouse."
+description: "Learn how to maximize the utility of complex hierarchical data in your analytics warehouse."
 slug: modeling-ragged-time-varying-hierarchies

 authors: [sterling_paramore]